25 Mar 2021 Throw Back Thursday: Kingdom Citizens in Secular Canada (Part Three)

 By Ray Pennings

 Winston Churchill reportedly once said that party democracy is the worst form of government except for all of the others.
 Reflecting on the questions provided by the organizers of this evening in their kind invitation for me to address this meeting, I could not help but wonder, “How would we respond to these questions if we asked them in the context of Winston Churchill, World War II, and the stark issues confronting Christian citizens in that time?
 Would we still regard Churchill with the same respect as I sense most of us do today?
-Would we have been active supporters of
+Would we have been active supporters of his leadership?”

 Many of the questions we will deal with tonight challenge us to reflect on “safe lines” that we – and I include myself – have used for many years to rationalize the lack of political influence which Christians appear to have in Canada today.
 These include lines such as: